HOW DO I BEGIN THE APPLICATION PROCESS?

 need to reapply.
 Log-in to MyOCC from oaklandcc.edu.

-In either case, it is required you see a counselor to discuss your program of study
+In either case, you are required to see a counselor to discuss your program of study

 and class selection.